cspray/archived-blog/_posts/2015-08-02-saying-goodbye-to-sprayfire.md

 If you've read my blog before you know about a project I worked on called SprayFire.
 It was my homebrewed framework.
 It taught me a lot about design patterns, the need for modular libraries, and helped get me a job.
 Some time ago I deleted the project.
-This post talks about why I deleted the project&hellip; and what took its place.
+This post talks about why I deleted the project and what I've been working on instead.

 ## why it had to go

 I started to use SprayFire and realized it had a critical flaw for how I like to structure and build applications.
-I've come to the belief that small, hyper-specific libraries wired together is a better solution than one, monolithic architecture.
+I've come to believe that small, hyper-specific libraries wired together is a better solution than a single, monolithic architecture.
 There's a lot of really great libraries already out there that do what individual SprayFire components did, only better.
+It only makes sense to use them.

 The project, while useful, simply wasn't how I believe applications should be built after lessons learned from experience.
-Instead of restructuring the framework for what would be a 4th time I decided to simply start completely fresh with a brand new project.
+Instead of restructuring the framework for what would be a 4th time I decided to start completely fresh.
+Instead of building a framework I started writing specific libraries instead.

-While SprayFire, and its replacement, is an educational experience I also *want* other people to build an application on top of my framework.
+While SprayFire was an educational experience I also *want* other people to build stuff with my work.
 Knowing that the project wasn't something I believed in or supported I removed it from GitHub instead of allowing it to exist.
 Sometimes programmers can develop an emotional attachment with their code; no such attachment existed here.
 The code didn't serve its purpose and was removed.

-I've went back through all my old posts that reference SprayFire and have removed links along with putting up a disclaimer where the project was mentioned.
+I've went back through all my old posts that reference SprayFire and have removed links along with putting up a disclaimer pointing out that the project doesn't exist.

 ## what I've been up to